 This thesaurus explores the various fears that might be plaguing your character.
 Use it to understand and utilize fears to fully develop your characters and steer them through their story arc.
 Please note that this isn’t a self-diagnosis tool.
 Fears are common in the real world, and while we may at times share similar tendencies as characters, the entry below is for fiction writing purposes only.

-Fear of Someone Taking Advantage of Them
+Being Taking Advantage of

 Notes